 Hustain Nuruu National Park

 Full day excursion outside Ulaanbaatar to the Hustain Nuruu National Park, home to the last remaining species of wild horse, the takhi – commonly known as Przewalski’s Horse.
-Twenty-five years after becoming extinct in the wild, the takhi was reintroduced to the Mongolian steppe from zoo populations by the Foundation for the Preservation and Protection of the Przewalski’s Horse.
-Leaving the capital you will start to see nomad tents, your first glimpse of the nomadic lifestyle.
-On arrival, explore the scenic locations where these Asian wild horses graze, a result of the conservation programme.
+Twenty-five years after becoming extinct in the wild, the takhi was reintroduced from zoo populations to the Mongolian steppe by a non-profit foundation.
+On leaving the capital you will start to see nomad gers, your first glimpse of the nomadic lifestyle.
+On arrival, explore the scenic locations where these Asian wild horses now graze freely.
 Later, a simple lunch will be provided.
 After lunch at the park, visit a local horseman’s family to see their way of life, and traditions.
 Return to Ulaanbataar for overnight.

 Altai Tavan Bogd National Park